nielssp/csol/README.md

 If the card under the cursor is already selected, pressing <kbd>SPACE</kbd> again will move the card to a foundation or a free cell if possible.

 Press <kbd>A</kbd> to automatically move a card (from any tableau or cell) to a foundation if possible.

+Press <kbd>S</kbd> to move a card from the stock to the waste or redeal if stock is empty.

+Press <kbd>W</kbd> to move a card from the waste to the pile under the cursor.

 Press <kbd>1</kbd> &ndash; <kbd>9</kbd> to move a card from a cell to the tableau or foundation under cursor.